 Alan Duff

-Alan Duff is a contemporary New Zealand author and novelist, best known for his novel 'Once Were Warriors' which was later adapted into a critically acclaimed film.
-He has also written several other novels and works of nonfiction, often focusing on Maori social issues and the challenges faced by the indigenous population of New Zealand.
+Alan Duff is a New Zealand novelist and newspaper columnist, known for his novel 'Once Were Warriors' which was later made into a successful film.

 Books